davidhammaker/Full_Stack_Wall_App/README.md

 Backend: https://wall-app-backend.herokuapp.com/

+Note: Because these apps are deployed to a free Heroku account, the apps will sleep when inactive.
+As a result, the Frontend may take a few moments to render the posta from the Backend.

 ## Usage

 This repository is best suited for development.
 All 'localhost' references would need to be updated appropriately before deployment.
 Additionally, debug mode in `settings.py` should be turned off.